-Plagiarism and Research Integrity - further information can be found on the Oxford Students Study Skills and Training website.
+Further information about Plagiarism can be found on the University's Students Study Skills and Training website.

 The following courses must be completed and are available through the People and Organisational Development website.

 - Equality and Diversity Training

 - Implicit Bias

 - Information Security

 - Challenging Behaviour: Dealing with bullying and Harassment in the workplace